-To be disciplined you actually need to stop and put the thought in your mind that you WILL execute a task and then follow that up with the actual implementation of that task.
+You actually need to stop and put the thought in your mind that you WILL execute a task and then follow that up with the actual implementation of that task if you are disciplined.

 The discipline to produce the habit requires you to stop and think about the action each time reminding yourself to perform it until one day you really don’t have to remind yourself because it just becomes a part of you.

 What are you focusing on now to get 1% better in your own life?

 What fitness life habits are you doing consistently to improve your life?